Entersjkhdfkjdhfksjf/MyLFS/README.md

 Basically, just run `sudo ./mylfs.sh --build-all` and then stare at your terminal for several hours.
 Maybe meditate on life or something while you wait.
 Or maybe clean your room or do your dishes finally.
 I don't know.
 Do whatever you want.
 Maybe by the end of the script, you'll realize why you love linux so much: you love it because it is *hard*.
 Just like going to the moon, god dammit.

 ```
-$ sudo ./mylfs.sh --help

 Welcome to MyLFS.

-    WARNING: Most of the functionality in this script requires root privilages,
+    WARNING: Most of the functionality in this script requires root privileges,
 and involves the partitioning, mounting and unmounting of device files.
 Use at
 your own risk.